IBM/simulai/CONTRIBUTING.rst

 1. We strongly recommend you to create a dedicated branch when modifying core features.
 It can be easily tested by everyone and afterwards merged to **main**.
 2. The pull request should include tests.
-In this way, test locally (we plan to automate this task shortly) before submiting a pull request using **pytest**, as::
+In this way, test locally (we plan to automate this task shortly) before submitting a pull request using **pytest**, as::

    $ pytest --durations=0 tests/